k11kirky/recruitment-exercise/README.md

   <li>Clone your fork locally and <code>$ cd</code> in</li>
   <li><code>$ npm install</code></li>
   <li><code>$ ionic serve</code>
-  <li>commit and push your changes regularly so we can see how your work develops</li>
   </ol>
   <p>You should now be up and running with ionic running on localhost:8100 and browser syncing etc running. </p>
   <p>